Empowering Voices Against Sexual Abuse and Misconduct: Building a Culture of Safety

 At the end of the webinar, the participant should be able to:

-- Identify effective strategies to encourage healthcare staff to speak up andreport sexual assault and misconduct.
+- Identify effective strategies to encourage healthcare staff to speak up and report sexual abuse and misconduct.

 Provider approved by the California Board of Registered Nursing, Provider number 12205 for 1 contact hours.

-This meeting has been submitted for approval for 1 contact hour of Continuing Education Credit toward fulfillment of the requirements of ASHRM designations of FASHRM (Fellow) and DFASHRM (Distinguished Fellow) and towards CPHRM renewal.
+This meeting has been approved for 1 contact hour of Continuing Education Credit toward fulfillment of the requirements of ASHRM designations of FASHRM (Fellow) and DFASHRM (Distinguished Fellow) and towards CPHRM renewal.